nainiayoub/distributed-banking-system/README.md

 * Clients can get a reference to the `remote object` by querying the Registry.
 * After that, the client can call methods on the remote objects. <br/>

+# Establishing connection with Telnet
+From the client machine
+1. Activate Telnet protocol.
+2. Find out the ip address of the server.
+3. Type `Telnet <IP Address> <port number>`
+__Note:__ Do not include the <> when entering the IP Address and the Port Number.

 # More Info
 Feel free to check out these ressources (in french)
 * :point_right: [PPT project presentation](https://www.slideshare.net/AyoubNAINIA/rmi-remote-method-invocation-en-java)